pitch-game/pitch-docs/docs/season-schedule.md

-# season Schedule
+# Season Schedule

-- seasons
+- Seasons
  will happen monthly and will last for a week.